edsl/articulos/2017-02-10-usuario_turing_completo.markdown

 particulares a escribirlas.
 Pero aparte de hecho de que no es realista, debo decir que no es suficiente.
 Digo que es un error decir que se entienden a las computadoras o somos las usuarias[^turing-27].

+“Politics is a system, complex to be sure, all the same.
+If people understand something as complicated as a computer, they will demand greater understanding of other things.” — Respondent’s statement, discussed in Sherry Turkle, The Second Self, edition 2004, p.163

+[^turing-26]: "La política es un sistema, complejo por cierto.
+Si las personas comprenden algo tan complicado como una computadora, comenzarán a demandar una mejor comprensión de otras cosas", discutido en _The Second Self_ \[El segundo yo\] [@turkle-2004, pp. 163].

+“Instead of teaching programming, most schools with computer literacy curriculums teach programs [… ] The bigger problem is that their entire orientation to computing will be from perspective of users” — Douglas Rushkoff, Program or be Programmed, 2010, p.130

+[^turing-27]: "En lugar de enseñar programación, la mayoría de las escuelas que incluyen informática en sus currículas enseñan programas [...]
+El problema principal es que la orientación de la informática es llevada desde la perspectiva de las usuarias" [@rushkoff-2010, pp. 130]

 An effort must be made to educate the users about themselves.
 There should be understanding of  what it means to be a user of  an “all